 Bobbing along

 With the temperatures still holding out in the mild to even warm climes, breathe in the autumnal scenes along the River Stour with a trip on a canoe, kayak or paddleboard with Canoe Wild.
 This is a great day our for all ages and abilities, with the inclusion of a lift service (for trips only), equipment and a safety briefing including paddle techniques.
-For the true romantics, we recommend their Wildlife Sunset Tours, experiencing the river by nightfall and potentially seeing the resident River Stour beavers along the way.
+For something a little extra special, why not opt for one of the tours and spot some Beavers, take a Sunset or Evening paddle, or for the early risers, a Rise & Shine paddle might be right up your street.

 Port Lympne

 Award-winning accommodation in the heart of Port Lympne - honestly, with views of giraffes, tigers and lions wandering the hundreds of acres of parkland - who really needs to set foot on a plane this autumn?
-From panoramic bubble pods, to luxurious lodges, these breaks are simply unforgettable.
+From panoramic bubble pods, to luxurious lodges, and their NEW Nightlight Package, these breaks are simply unforgettable.
 Hungry?
 Be sure to check out Garden Room Restaurant with its exceptional seasonal menu.
 Psst... for last minute availability and special packages, be sure to take a look at those midweek stays.

 Seasonal produce